jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/s3-transfer.rst

     The SDK will automatically create any necessary directories when downloading the objects in the bucket.

-You can include a key prefix in the Amazon S3 URI after the bucket to download only objects stored under a "pseudo-folder".
+You can include a key prefix in the |S3| URI after the bucket to download only objects stored under a "pseudo-folder".
 The following example downloads only files stored under the "/foo" key prefix of the given bucket.